GarkGarcia/yagit/README.md

 $ yagit render REPO_NAME
 ```

-To render HTML pages for all repositories at `REPOS_DIR` run:
+To render HTML pages for all repositories at `STORE_PATH` run:

 ```console
 $ yagit render-batch